01 May 4 Surprisingly Simple Ways to Increase Customer Referrals

 We all know that people are more likely to tell their friends and family about a bad experience than a good one, so getting referrals means working hard to inspire customers to share their positive experience working with you to people they know.

 The question is, are you doing everything you can to leverage the influence of these happy customers to bring you new business?
 Here are a few strategies that I follow religiously.

 For all the distractions and drama you think they bring, Facebook, Twitter, LinkedIn, and Instagram offer the opportunity to keep in touch with your customers.

-Take the time to send your client an intake form asking for their social media profiles so you can follow/friend them online.
+Take the time to send your customer an intake form or survey asking for their social media profiles so you can follow/friend them online.
 This can be done via your business or personal accounts depending on what type of business you own.

 Next, make sure you update your social media daily.
 If you don’t have the time, set up your daily posts on Monday and schedule them to go out automatically.